OneOverCosine/cloud_computing/README.md

 ### Multi-cloud Arcitecture
 Deploying the same app using different clouds (using two or more cloud service providers).
 This is to increase availability.
 If one goes down then we still have the other.

+### Network Access Control List (NACL)
+Helps provide a laayer of security to the AWS stack.
+It helps in providing a firewall, thus helping secure VPCs and subnets.
+Components of a NACL
+- __Rule number__ - Every rule is assigned a unique number.
+The rule's priority is also determined by this number.
+Note that rule are created with specific increments.
+For example, the difference between two rules could be 1, 10, or 100. _All rules created have the same difference_

 ### REGIONS
 Geographical position of servers, used to host applications